VerifyTests/Verify/readme.source.md

 Note that the output is technically not valid json.
 [Single quotes are used](docs/serializer-settings.md#single-quotes-used) and [names are not quoted](docs/serializer-settings.md#quotename-is-false).
 The reason for this is to make the resulting output easier to read and understand.

-## Validating multiple instances

-When validating multiple instances, an [anonymous type](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/anonymous-types) can be used for verification

-snippet: anon

-Results in the following:

-snippet: VerifyObjectSamples.Anon.verified.txt

 ## Documentation

  * [Serializer Settings](docs/serializer-settings.md)